Before you start AI app development, you need to be sure that's the right choice. Here, we'll discuss some pros and cons of AI app development.

 And that makes scaling in the future easier.

-Next, it’s a good idea to use a cloud-based infrastructure to integrate your AI.
+Next, it’s a good idea to use cloud-based platforms to integrate your AI model.

 Using them also means that scaling your infrastructure is a much easier task.